cemenenkoff/pythonomicon/README.md

 Before you're a professional, you'll almost never collaborate with other devs on a coding project in the same repo, so merge conflicts are rare.
 However, once multiple team members begin working on the same codebase simultaneously, it can get messy.

-For instance, what happens if a colleague pushes a series of commits while we're in the middle of developing a feature?
+For instance, what happens if a colleague pushes a series of commits while you're in the middle of developing a feature?
 This situation calls for merging the changes, which is typically straightforward if they involve separate files.
 If the changes are in the same file however, merge conflicts can be created, and they need *tedious manual review* to resolve.

 To avoid all of this headache:
 <!-- TOC --><a name="before-starting-work-always-git-pull"></a>
 ### ***Before starting work, always*** `git pull`.

-This way, we are always working from the latest version of our code base, and we're be less likely to have to perform a merge later.
+This way, you are always working from the latest version of your code base, and you're be less likely to have to perform a merge later.

 <!-- TOC --><a name="4-organizing-your-workspace"></a>
 # 4 Organizing Your Workspace
-Adopting virtual environments, Git, and a well-structured folder tree ***streamlines our dev workflow and reduces errors***.
+Adopting virtual environments, Git, and a well-structured folder tree ***streamlines your dev workflow and reduces errors***.
 These practices are *foundational* for maintaining a clean, manageable, and scalable codebase, so its essential to practice them, even on personal projects.

 <!-- TOC --><a name="41-organizing-the-file-explorer"></a>
 ## 4.1 Organizing the File Explorer